-Healthy donuts might seem like an oxymoron, but I promise this veggie donut is the perfect balance of healthy and decadent.
+Chocolate Hidden Veggie Donuts might seem suspicious, but I promise this treat is the perfect balance of good for you and decadent.
 These are secretly full of hidden vegetables and with way less sugar than the traditional version.
-This healthy baked donut recipe could be
+THe healthy donut recipe could be

 Okay, I’m going to admit it: I bribe my kids at the grocery store.

 I’m kind of embarrassed by that but also, not, because grocery shopping with small children is essentially hell.
 Whatever

 You see, some days I promise them pouches, or a piece of bread or a new box of their favorite granola bars.
 And

 I’m not proud of it, but that’s parenting, right?
 Balance, bribery, and doing what it takes to keep your ish together, right?
 RIGHT?

 While I keep the treats to a minimum, I would be lying if I said that the occasional temper tantrum didn’t happen over appropriate donut times.
 I’ve been dying to figure out a better solution like my spinach brownies and spinach cookies.